betsegaw/windowwalker/README.md

 Bugs?
 Never!
 Of course, if you THINK you have found one, feel free to send me an email.
 I shall prove you wrong promptly!

+###6.
+Special thanks to...?

+Jose Moya for making sure the search is async